M-Alshamsi/aurak-sdp-tools/README.md

 From AURAK:
 - Dr. Khouloud Salameh ([@ksalameh](https://github.com/ksalameh)) for support and for clarification on requirements required of the report — this class and template wouldn't have become an official thing if not for her help.
-Also for advertising this repo to those doing SDP 1 this semester.
+Also for advertising this repo to those doing SDP 1 in Fall 2025.
 - Nour Mostafa ([@Nour-MK](https://github.com/Nour-MK)) for trailblazing with the first (and fancy) LaTeX SDP report, a semester before me.
 - Hazim Kaloub ([@win-x-u-r](https://github.com/win-x-u-r)) for suggestions and idea-bouncing.
-- Yasmine Abou Saeb ([@yasmine-not-yasmien](https://github.com/yasmine-not-yasmien)) for idea-bouncing and proofreading of tutorial text.
+- Yasmine Abou Saeb ([@yasmine-not-yasmien](https://github.com/yasmine-not-yasmien)) and Mohd Hasanul Alam ([@Hasanul2411](https://github.com/Hasanul2411)) for idea-bouncing and proofreading of tutorial text.
 - Creator of the original MS Word template for inspiration and initial layout.
 (I'm sorry: Who is this?)